-Epistemology is that branch of philosophy that has as its subject the various concepts we label ‘knowledge’, ‘truth’, ‘belief’, and also about how we come to “know something” As such, the epistemological argument for free will is easy enough to state.
-I believe I have free will and my belief is justified.
-That is throughout my lifetime my experience suggests to me that I have exercised choice that was not coerced upon me nor determined in the same way that physical events are determined, but instead were determined by my-self, metaphorically an entity that sits about 2 inches behind my eyes.
+Epistemology is that branch of philosophy that has as its subject the various concepts we label ‘knowledge’, ‘truth’, ‘belief’, and also about how we come to “know something”.
+I begin with a phenomenological observation: I believe I have free will.
+I appear to exercise it, to manifest my will by controlling my body.
+Throughout my lifetime my experience suggests to me that I have exercised choice that was not coerced upon me nor determined in the same way that physical events are determined, but instead were determined by my-self, metaphorically an entity that sits about 2 inches behind my eyes.

 This is a phenomenological observation.
 The epistemological issue is: do I have knowledge of freedom or is it a phenomenal illusion?
-I do not merely believe I experience free will, the experience is so strong as to suggest the reality of the thing-in-itself; that free will is a genuine phenomenon in the universe even if my personal experience of it never existed.
-I have moved now from phenomenology to epistemology, at least an epistemological question.
 Is my belief in the ontological genuineness of free will justified?
 Is that belief knowledge?
 If the proposition “free will is real” is true, any freely made choice would constitute its truth maker.
 But surely this begs the question because the free-ness of the act is the very matter at issue.

 I write here about what philosophers call “libertarian free will” and not merely compatibilism, a doctrine that seeks to establish something to call “free will” even in the face of determinism (and micro-indeterminism) .
 In that case, we are free when we seem (illusion?) to be able to do “what we want” even if that desire too is determined (or random) and not freely chosen in the libertarian sense.
 This is not what most of us mean when we speak of free will.
 We speak of being direct and original causes, volition-directed causes that are not merely the appearance of “bringing into existence” by our agency, but actually are brought about by that volition.
 If such a thing is real, then determinism must break down in one place.